sandyzhengg23/django-poll-qa-project/README.md

 ### Run Unit Tests

-A grader can run the full unit test suite with:

 ```bash
 python -m pytest tests/unit
 ```

 ### Run Unit Tests with Coverage

-A grader can run the unit tests with coverage using:

 ```bash
 mkdir -p reports/coverage